The Online Gig Economy’s ‘Race to the Bottom’

 You can buy almost any thing you want online—toothpaste, books, plastic devices that allow you to lick your cat.
 On digital work platforms like Upwork, Fiverr, and Freelancer.com, you can also buy nearly any service—often from someone halfway around the world, sometimes for just a few bucks.
-On Fiverr, one of the most popular of these platforms, you’ll find offers for someone who will write an Ebook “on any topic”; a person who will perform “a Voiceover as Bernie Sanders”; someone who will write your Tinder profile for you, and someone who will design a logo for your real estate company.
+On Fiverr, one of the most popular of these platforms, you’ll find offers for someone who will write an e-book “on any topic”; a person who will perform “a Voiceover as Bernie Sanders”; someone who will write your Tinder profile for you, and someone who will design a logo for your real-estate company.
 The people selling this labor live in Nigeria, Mexico, the United Kingdom, and Bangladesh, respectively.
 Each of them charge $5 for these tasks.

 For buyers, the appeal of these sites is obvious: They’re a great place to find skilled and semi-skilled sellers willing to work for cheap.
 They track when work has been completed, allow sellers to rate workers, and provide staff who can help resolve disputes.
-The people selling their skills win, too: workers—especially those living overseas—can make a decent amount of money being paid in US dollars.
-The proliferation of online freelance job sites have allowed some people to leave poorly paying jobs in their home countries; it also allows students and those with little experience to sell their work, get good reviews, and start cultivating clients.
-It’s free to list services on most of these sites, and once freelancers start getting reviews—which they can get from actual clients, or from friends who buy their service, or from people through ‘Fiverr review’ or other such Facebook groups—other buyers trust them and hire them.
+The people selling their skills win, too: Workers—especially those living overseas—can make a decent amount of money being paid in U.S. dollars.
+The proliferation of online freelance-job sites have allowed some people to leave poorly paying jobs in their home countries; it also allows students and those with little experience to sell their work, get good reviews, and start cultivating clients.
+It’s free to list services on most of these sites, and once freelancers start getting reviews—which they can get from actual clients, or from friends who buy their service, or from people through “Fiverr review” or other such Facebook groups—other buyers trust them and hire them.

 More than 48 million people have registered globally on websites allowing them to sell their labor.
 Optimistic about the potential of the digital economy to lift people from poverty, countries like Malaysia and Nigeria have embarked on campaigns to train residents in how to use online labor platforms; Malaysia aims to have 340,000 workers, mostly from the bottom 40 percent of income earners, make a living from online freelancing by 2020.

-The global digital labor force will only continue to grow: Nearly a quarter of a billion people came online for the first time last year, and about 4 billion people, more than half of the world’s population, now have internet access.
+The global digital-labor force will only continue to grow: Nearly a quarter of a billion people came online for the first time last year, and about 4 billion people, more than half of the world’s population, now have internet access.
 In 2016, the World Bank estimated that the global market for online freelancing was $4.4 billion.

 But while freelance websites may have raised wages and broadened the number of potential employers for some people, they’ve forced every new worker who signs up into entering a global marketplace with endless competition, low wages, and little stability.
 Decades ago, the only companies that outsourced work overseas were multinational corporations with the resources to set up manufacturing shops elsewhere.
-Now, independent businesses and individuals are using the power of the Internet to find the cheapest services in the world too, and it’s not just manufacturing workers who are seeing the downsides to globalization.
+Now, independent businesses and individuals are using the power of the internet to find the cheapest services in the world too, and it’s not just manufacturing workers who are seeing the downsides to globalization.
 All over the country, people like graphic designers and voice-over artists and writers and marketers have to keep lowering their rates to compete.

-“There really is a race to the bottom effect going on here, because there’s so much of an oversupply of workers,” Mark Graham, a professor of internet geography at the Oxford Internet Institute, told me.
+“There really is a race-to-the-bottom effect going on here, because there’s so much of an oversupply of workers,” Mark Graham, a professor of internet geography at the Oxford Internet Institute, told me.
 Graham and his colleagues have been conducting an extensive study of the digital economy, interviewing hundreds of digital workers and analyzing data about tens of thousands of projects.
-They found that most buyers are located in high-income countries like the U.S., and most sellers are in countries such as India, Nigeria, and the Philippines.
-While digital labor markets are intended to allow sellers to auction off their work to whoever will pay the highest price for it, Graham and his Oxford colleagues Isis Hjorth and Vili Lehdonvirta found that they also help buyers find the cheapest sellers.
+They found that most buyers are located in high-income countries like the United States, and most sellers are in countries such as India, Nigeria, and the Philippines.
+While digital-labor markets are intended to allow sellers to auction off their work to whoever will pay the highest price for it, Graham and his Oxford colleagues Isis Hjorth and Vili Lehdonvirta found that they also help buyers find the cheapest sellers.

 “Rates are way too low, but it’s how it works,” Jelena, a 17-year-old in Serbia who lists services on Fiverr.com, told me.
 (The Atlantic is not publishing her last name because Fiverr prohibits users from sharing email addresses and personal details, as she did with me.)
 “Whoever offers the lowest price, gets the job.”
 Jelena will translate 1,000 words from Serbian to English, or make a PowerPoint presentation, or even “write a beautiful love letter” for just $5 a pop.
 Fiverr takes about 20 percent of that, and then she gets charged a PayPal fee, so she ends up with about $3 for each service, she told me.

-I encountered Jelena when I logged onto Fiverr, and, curious about the quality of the stuff I could buy for just $5, hired her a few other freelancers to do some tasks.
-For just $7—$5 plus a $2 service fee charged by Fiverr— Jelena wrote a 200-word love letter for me.
+I encountered Jelena when I logged onto Fiverr, and, curious about the quality of the stuff I could buy for just $5, hired her and a few other freelancers to do some tasks.
+For just $7—$5 plus a $2 service fee charged by Fiverr—Jelena wrote a 200-word love letter for me.
 It was great: I told her that my fictional paramour and I had been dating for 161 days, and she added up those digits, which equal the number eight, and made a reference to how flipping an “8” on its side would lead to the infinity sign.
 “I wanna flip that 8 to the left and spend it with you,” she wrote.

 Fiverr was founded in 2010 to take some of the “friction” out of the process of finding and working with a freelancer, making it as easy to buy labor as it is to buy a T-shirt online.
 In a statement, spokesperson Sam Katzen described it as “a global community that enables anyone to be a doer.”
 Freelancers have been allowed to charge more than $5 since 2015, and they are increasingly raising their rates: Just 5 percent of services cost $5, according to Katzen.
-Last year, Fiverr introduced a tier called Fiverr Pro that “hand-picks” high-quality workers who charge more, Katzer said.
+Last year, Fiverr introduced a tier called Fiverr Pro that allows the company to feature high-quality workers who have been vetted by Fiverr through an application process and can thus charge more, Katzen said.
 While I found many logo designers listing their services for $5 on Fiverr, the Fiverr Pro designers charged much more, from $375 and up.

-Digital freelance sites each work a little differently.
+Digital-freelance sites each work a little differently.
 On Fiverr, buyers and sellers correspond through the platform anonymously and are not supposed to exchange email addresses or phone numbers, a rule designed to ensure that people won’t connect off the platform and thus hire one another without Fiverr getting a cut.
-Anyone can create a profile and begin selling their services right away, but they don’t have to upload a photo of themselves, or enter their education qualifications or use their real name.
+Anyone can create a profile and begin selling their services right away, but they don’t have to upload a photo of themselves, or enter their education qualifications, or use their real name.
 Because people are restricted from exchanging too much information about themselves, it can be hard to know who you’re hiring.
 One of the workers I hired to write a Christian-themed blog post for $5 had a profile that listed her name as “Deborah Hutton.”
 It said that she was a “journalist by training,” and it featured a picture of a young white woman in glasses looking at a laptop, smiling.
 But when I did a reverse Google image search of the photo, I found it was actually an Adobe stock photo, titled “Happy woman using laptop at café.”
 And the name Deborah Hutton is the same as that of an English journalist for Vogue who died in 2005.
 When I asked “Deborah” if that was really her name, she did not write back.
 Fiverr listed her location as Nigeria.
 (Sites like Upwork, by contrast, require workers to submit an application that includes a real photo, their qualifications, and schooling.)

-The Internet makes all workers equal; there’s no way for a buyer to know who really is sitting behind the computer doing the work.
+The internet makes all workers equal; there’s no way for a buyer to know who really is sitting behind the computer doing the work.
 This is a boon for many.
-Graham talked to people who did not have legal immigration status in the countries where they lived, but were still able to earn a living online, and older workers who had lost their jobs, but had disguised their age and finding work.
+Graham talked to people who did not have legal immigration status in the countries where they lived, but were still able to earn a living online, and older workers who had lost their jobs, but had disguised their age and were finding work.

 But that also means similarly talented people can charge equal rates, regardless of their actual qualifications, even if they live in countries that have vastly different costs of living—and that Americans and other skilled workers in the developed world have a particularly hard time competing.
 That’s partly why the Harvard economist Richard B. Freeman warned more than a decade ago that the growth of the global workforce, with its proliferation of educated workers everywhere, “presents the U.S. economy with the greatest challenge since the Great Depression.”